Header graphics: Explain that stuff

 5. When the fluid enters the cylinder, it pushes the piston in the wider cylinder (blue) with greatly increased force.

-6. The piston pushes the brake pad (green) toward the brake disc (grey).
+6. The piston pushes the brake pad (green) toward the brake disc (gray).

 7. When the brake pad touches the brake disc, friction between the two generates heat (red cloud).

-8. The friction slows down the outer wheel and tyre, stopping the car.
+8. The friction slows down the outer wheel and tire, stopping the car.

 Sponsored links